tlwl19/EGL314/README.md

 <br>

-Next, we will create the second frame, which is for the START button, RESET button, and SCORE.
+Next, we will create the second frame, which is for the START button, RESET button, SCORE label and QUOTE label.
 ```
 inguessframe2 = Frame(guessframe)
 inguessframe2.grid(row=1, column=2)